 Longwood’s Pre-law program is designed to prepare you for law school and other careers in the legal profession.
 You will develop your communication and analytical skills to prepare for the LSAT.
 Our faculty will guide you toward appropriate internships and help you choose the best law school for you.

 Do you enjoy digging into the past at a historic site?
 Public historians work in museums, archives, and national, state, and local parks.
 They preserve artifacts and documents, and help interpret our history.
-Help keep the past relevant for everyone as you collaborate with other professionals in this interdisciplinary field.

 The minor in History requires six courses.
 You’ll take required core courses in American History and in World History or Western Civilization.
 You will then work closely with your advisor to pick elective courses in your area of interest.